AFP Level Interpretation Calculator

 4. 4

-Examine your calculated MoM (Multiples of the Median) value and the corresponding classification (Normal, Low, or Elevated) to understand your screening result.
+Examine your calculated MoM (Multiples of the Median) value, the corresponding classification (Normal, Low, or Elevated), and the detailed insights panel to understand your screening result and next steps.

 Example Calculation

-A pregnant individual at 16 weeks gestation receives an AFP blood test result and wants to understand its meaning.
+A pregnant individual at 16 weeks gestation receives an AFP blood test result of 38 ng/mL and weighs 150 lbs.
+The median AFP level for 16 weeks is 35 ng/mL (as per clinical data).

 AFP Level (ng/mL)